wpbrown/oakproxy/README.md

 ## High Availability

 OAKProxy is a stateless proxy.
 Any number of instances can be load-balanced.

+A load-balancer can evaluate the health by looking for a 200 response from `/oakproxy_health`.

 # Prerequisites